<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Cloud]]></category>

-<guid isPermaLink="false">https://www.azalio.io/anthropics-latest-model-is-deliberately-less-powerful-than-mythos-and-thats-the-point/</guid>
+<guid isPermaLink="false">https://www.azalio.io/hole-in-githubs-browser-based-vscode-editor-could-lead-to-stolen-token/</guid>

 <content:encoded><![CDATA[<div>